 Paranoia Fuel: David can access the memories of the crew whilst they are in stasis.
 They've been in stasis for over two years.
 Furthermore entrusting your life to an amoral synthetic for that length of time is unnerving.

 Special Effects Failure: In a film that is by and large astonishing to look at, Guy Pearce's terrible aged make-up really stands out, the result of prepping a design on the fly during a then-tighter schedule.
-One could explain it in-universe as side-effects of Weyland trying to extend his age, but it can still be jarring.
+One could explain it in-universe as side-effects of Weyland trying to extend his age, but it can still be jarring or even creepy.

 Squick: A completely uncensored emergency c-section, anyone?

-Visual Effects of Awesome: Save for Guy Pearce's faulty makeup, even those with a negative opinion on the film can agree that it looks incredible, especially in 3D.
+Visual Effects of Awesome: Save for Guy Pearce's faulty makeup (which, as mentioned, can be explained in-universe), even those with a negative opinion on the film can agree that it looks incredible, especially in 3D.
 Some examples include but not limited to would be the opening shots of the waterfall and the world, The Engineer's sacrifice, and the Starmap.